GitDomHub/screeps/README.md

 - Tower only repair close structures, let a repairer handle the rest
 - Tower only attack healers when less than 20 heal body parts or closer than 15 range
 - Tower first repair ramparts then containers, roads etc.
+- Save maximum hits for structures to be repaired in memory

+Repairer
+- Save maximum hits for structures to be repaired in memory

 Harvesting